Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation

 \section{Introduction}

 Robots operating in human environments must be capable of performing increasingly complex tasks that involve interaction with diverse objects, unstructured scenes, and coordination across multiple end-effectors.
-As tasks grow in complexity~\citep{canny1988complexity}, such as moving large furniture, assembling components, or cleaning expansive surfaces, individual manipulators often reach their physical and functional limits.
-Multi-degree-of-freedom (DoF) systems, such as bimanual robots and mobile manipulators, provide a scalable way to address such limitations by enabling spatial coordination and collaborative manipulation~\citep{khatib1999mobile}.
+As tasks grow in complexity~\cite{canny1988complexity}, such as moving large furniture, assembling components, individual manipulators often reach their physical and functional limits.
+Multidegrees-of-freedom systems, such as bimanual robots and mobile manipulators, provide a scalable way to address such limitations by enabling spatial coordination and collaborative manipulation~\cite{khatib1999mobile}.

 One core capability that these systems unlock is collaborative transport, where multiple agents work together to move objects that are too large, heavy, or geometrically constrained for a single robot to handle.
 However, this capability comes at the cost of dramatically increased complexity: planning motion trajectories for such systems requires satisfying a wide range of spatial and physical constraints,e.g., maintaining stable grasps, ensuring collision-free motion among robots and with the environment, and respecting the kinematic limits of each agent.
-This results in high-dimensional problems with complex nonlinear constraints in configuration and task spaces~\citep{kingston2018sampling}.
+This results in high-dimensional problems with complex nonlinear constraints in configuration and task spaces~\cite{kingston2018sampling}.

-Traditional constrained optimization methods and sampling techniques such as Markov Chain Monte Carlo (MCMC)~\citep{toussaint2024nlp} offer principled approaches to constraint satisfaction in such settings.
+Traditional constrained optimization methods and sampling techniques such as Markov Chain Monte Carlo (MCMC)~\cite{toussaint2024nlp} offer principled approaches to constraint satisfaction in such settings.
 However, their reliance on local gradient information often limits their capacity to explore multi-modal distributions or reason globally about the scene geometry.
-Recent generative approaches have shown promise; diffusion models were applied to $\mathrm{SE}(3)$ grasp synthesis~\citep{urain2023se} and to compositional object placement~\citep{yang2023compositional}, but they typically assume fixed constraint structures and manually specified weighting schemes.
+Recent generative approaches have shown promise; diffusion models were applied to $\mathrm{SE}(3)$ grasp synthesis~\cite{urain2023se} and to compositional object placement~\cite{yang2023compositional}, but they typically assume fixed constraint structures and manually specified weighting schemes.
 Moreover, they often struggle to scale to systems with high-dimensional, interdependent constraints, such as those in multi-arm or mobile manipulation platforms.